tiddal/yelp-camp/readme.md

 # YelpCamp - The social network for campers!

-### My iteretion of Colt Steel's YelpCamp, from The Web Developer Bootcamp.
+### My iteration of Colt Steel's YelpCamp, from The Web Developer Bootcamp.

 ## Features:

 - Create an account
 - Add new campgrounds
 - View, edit and delete your campgrounds
-- Add comments to existing campgrounds
+- Add new comments to existing campgrounds
 - Browse through campgrounds

 ## Tecnologies used: